AC Monza: Biancorossi and Serie B promotion (1932–1953)

 Starting from the 1933–34 season, Monza wore red-and-white kits.

-During the 1930s and 1940s Monza played in the Prima Divisione (third level), which became the Serie C in 1935.
+During the 1930s and 1940s Monza played in Prima Divisione (third level), which became the Serie C in 1935.
 In September 1932, ahead of the 1932–33 season, Monza changed their shirt colours to red and white, which they have worn ever since.
 They became nicknamed "i biancorossi" (the white and reds) following the colour change.
 Monza finished in first place the following season and played a round-robin tournament with three other teams for promotion to the Serie B (second level); they finished fourth and failed to move up to the second level.
 On 23 April 1939, the club reached the Coppa Italia quarter-finals, losing 2–1 to Serie A side Genoa.
 They became the first Serie C team to reach the quarter-finals of the competition.

 Between 1942 and 1945, World War II interrupted football in Italy.
-Following the war, Monza were placed in the Serie C (third level), finishing eighth in the 1945–46 season.
+Following the war, Monza were placed in Serie C (third level), finishing eighth in the 1945–46 season.
 They came close to promotion the following season, finishing third in the promotion play-offs.
 In 1947, Peppino Borghi became president of Monza.
 Monza, who were coached by Annibale Frossi, headed into the 1950–51 Serie C with a strong transfer campaign.
-On 4 June 1951, Monza played away to Omegna in the season's second-to-last match; Carlo Colombetti of Monza scored the match's only goal with a penalty kick, giving Monza their first promotion into the Serie B.
+On 4 June 1951, Monza played away to Omegna in the season's second-to-last match; Carlo Colombetti of Monza scored the match's only goal with a penalty kick, giving Monza their first promotion to Serie B.

-Monza debuted in the Serie B on 9 September 1951, drawing to Siracusa 1–1 away from home.
+Monza debuted in Serie B on 9 September 1951, drawing to Siracusa 1–1 away from home.
 The team only avoided relegation on the last matchday with a 2–1 home win against Piombino.
 Against most experts' pre-season expectations, Monza finished the 1952–53 Serie B in fourth position, three points behind automatic promotion in second place.